yduf/yduf.github.io/_posts/2022-04-01-trajectory-interception.md

 $ ({s_A}² - {s_B}²) t² + 2 \vec{BA}.\vec{v_A} t + {AB}² = 0 $ a quadratic equation in $t$ that we can solve.

+Then if a solution exist, it can be injected in (1).